 Grade Strand Standard Code Benchmark 9 2.
 Economics 9.
 Personal Finance: Apply economic concepts and models to develop individual and collective financial goals and strategies for achieving these goals, taking into consideration historical and contemporary conditions that either inhibit or advance the creation of individual and generational wealth.
-9.2.9.2 Establish personal financial goals; make a financial plan considering budgeting and asset building to meet those goals; determine the nature of the barriers the individual confronts; and, determine ways to track the success of the plan.
+9.2.9.2 Establish personal financial goals.
+Create a financial plan, considering budgeting and asset building to meet those goals.
+Determine the nature of the barriers the individual confronts.
+Determine ways to track the success of the plan.
 9 2.
 Economics 9.
 Personal Finance: Apply economic concepts and models to develop individual and collective financial goals and strategies for achieving these goals, taking into consideration historical and contemporary conditions that either inhibit or advance the creation of individual and generational wealth.
-9.2.9.3 Evaluate how various household assets can generate income, considering risk, return and time horizon.
-Assets include property, housing, stocks, bonds, savings accounts, monetizing creative enterprises.
-9 2.
-Economics 9.
-Personal Finance: Apply economic concepts and models to develop individual and collective financial goals and strategies for achieving these goals, taking into consideration historical and contemporary conditions that either inhibit or advance the creation of individual and generational wealth.
-9.2.9.4 Evaluate the benefits and costs of credit; explain how the financial industry assesses one's ability to manage credit and how this affects one's ability to borrow, rent, get a job, and achieve other financial goals.
+9.2.9.3 Evaluate how various household assets of property, housing, stocks, bonds, savings accounts and monetizing creative enterprises can generate income, considering risk, return and time horizon.

 Grade Strand Standard Code Benchmark 9 2.
 Economics 9.
 Personal Finance: Apply economic concepts and models to develop individual and collective financial goals and strategies for achieving these goals, taking into consideration historical and contemporary conditions that either inhibit or advance the creation of individual and generational wealth.
-9.2.9.5 Explain the pricing, sales, advertising and other marketing strategies used to sell products from a consumer perspective.
+9.2.9.4 Evaluate the benefits and costs of credit.
+Explain how the financial industry assesses an individual's ability to manage credit and how this affects their ability to borrow, rent, get a job and achieve other financial goals.
 9 2.
+Economics 9.
+Personal Finance: Apply economic concepts and models to develop individual and collective financial goals and strategies for achieving these goals, taking into consideration historical and contemporary conditions that either inhibit or advance the creation of individual and generational wealth 9.2.9.5 Explain the pricing, sales, advertising and other marketing strategies used to sell products from a consumer perspective.

+Grade Strand Standard Code Benchmark 9 2.
 Economics 10.
 Micro: Explain and evaluate how resources are used, and how goods and services are distributed, within different economic systems.
 Analyze how incentives influence the decisions of consumers, producers and government.
 Evaluate the intended and unintended consequences of these decisions from multiple perspectives.
 9.2.10.1 Use economic models to explain how resources, money and goods and services are exchanged in an economy.
 9 2.
 Economics 10.
 Micro: Explain and evaluate how resources are used, and how goods and services are distributed, within different economic systems.
 Analyze how incentives influence the decisions of consumers, producers and government.
 Evaluate the intended and unintended consequences of these decisions from multiple perspectives.
-9.2.10.2 Graph market demand and explain that market demand is based on each buyer's willingness and ability to pay and the number of buyers in the market; analyze the effect of factors that can change demand.
+9.2.10.2 Graph market demand and explain that market demand is based on each buyer's willingness and ability to pay and the number of buyers in the market.
+Analyze the effect of factors that can change demand.